Practical algorithms for Hierarchical overlap graphs: Introduction

 Genome assembly is one of the most fundamental problems in Bioinformatics.
 For a source string (\textit{genome}), practical limitations allow sequencing of only a collection of its substrings (\textit{reads}) instead of the whole string.
 Thus, genome assembly aims to reconstruct the source genome using the sequenced reads.
 This is possible only because the sequencing ensures coverage of the entire string so that we find sufficient overlap among the substrings.
 This overlap information plays a fundamental role in solving the genome assembly problem.
 In most practical approaches~\cite{Velvet,DBLP:journals/jcb/BankevichNAGDKLNPPPSVTAP12,DBLP:conf/recomb/NurkMKP16,DBLP:journals/bioinformatics/AntipovKMP16,PevznerTW01,DBLP:journals/bioinformatics/SimpsonD10}, this overlap information is efficiently processed by representing the substrings in the form of \textit{assembly graphs}, such as \textit{de Bruijn graphs}~\cite{Pevzner1989} and \textit{overlap graphs} (or string graphs~\cite{DBLP:conf/eccb/Myers05}).
 The de Bruijn graphs present a fundamental trade-off of achieving scalability (space efficiency) at the expense of loss in overlap information.
 This is possible by considering all possible substrings (\textit{k-mers}) of the reads having length $k$, and storing the limited overlap information amongst them, thereby ensuring linear space.
 On the other hand, overlap graphs store the maximum overlap between every pair of reads \textit{explicitly}, thereby requiring quadratic size, making them impractical for large data sets.

 Hierarchical Overlap Graphs (HOG) were formally introduced by Cazaux and Rivals~\cite{DBLP:journals/ipl/CazauxR20} as an alternative to overcome the limitations of the existing assembly graphs, maintaining the complete overlap information \textit{implicitly} using optimal space (linear).
-HOG has nodes corresponding to the original substrings and the maximum overlap between every pair of these substrings.
-Notably, the linear size of HOG (despite storing the complete overlap information) highlights the redundancy of data stored in overlap graphs.
+Structurally it is similar to AC Trie~\cite{DBLP:journals/cacm/AhoC75} where HOG has nodes corresponding to the original substrings and the maximum overlap between every pair of these substrings only (instead of all prefixes as in AC Trie).
+Notably, the linear size of HOG (despite storing complete overlap information) highlights the redundancy of data stored in overlap graphs.
 Several applications of HOG have been formerly studied in~\cite{DBLP:conf/dcc/CazauxCR16,DBLP:journals/corr/CanovasCR17}.
-For a given set $P$ of $k$ strings with total length $n$, they~\cite{DBLP:journals/ipl/CazauxR20} compute the HOG in $O(n+k^2)$ time.
-Moreover, they required superlinear space for this computation.
+For a given set $P$ of $k$ strings with total length $n$, they~\cite{DBLP:journals/ipl/CazauxR20} compute the HOG in $O(n+k^2)$ time using superlinear space.
 Later, Park et al.~\cite{DBLP:conf/spire/ParkCPR20} presented an algorithm requiring $O(n\log k)$ time and linear space.
 However, they assumed the character set of the strings to be of constant size.
 Finally, Khan~\cite{DBLP:conf/cpm/000421} and Park et al.~\cite{DBLP:conf/cpm/ParkPCPR21} independently presented optimal algorithms for computing the HOG in $O(n)$ time.
-While the former algorithm only used standard data structures (as lists, stacks), the latter reduced the problem to that of computing borders~\cite{DBLP:journals/siamcomp/KnuthMP77} requiring complex black box computations, which itself is a well studied string problem having several practical approaches under different contexts, thus, its complete evaluation is beyond the scope of this paper.
+While the former algorithm only used standard data structures (as lists, stacks), the latter reduced the problem to that of computing borders from the classical KMP algorithm~\cite{DBLP:journals/siamcomp/KnuthMP77}.\\